 Wednesday morning orthopaedic grand rounds

-The non-surgical sports medicine fellows are encouraged to attend selected orthopaedic grand rounds, which are uniformly well done and provide outstanding educational value on a broad range of orthopaedic topics.
+The non-surgical sports medicine fellows may attend selected orthopaedic grand rounds, which are uniformly well done and provide outstanding educational value on a broad range of orthopaedic topics.
 Local, national and international lecturers of prominence are invited to speak.

 Thursday morning sports medicine conference